RedisInsight/Tutorials/src/redis_stack/working_with_json.md

-In this tutorial, we will go through an example of a bike shop.
-We will show the different capabilities of Redis Stack.
+This tutorial will demonstrate Redis Stack's JSON capabilities using the bike shop use case.

 ## Storing and managing JSON

-Let's examine the query for creating a single bike:
+Here's a query that creates a JSON document describing a single bike.

 ```redis Create a bike
 JSON.SET bikes:1 $ '{